Maggieer01/Extended-Mapping-Assignment/README.md

 *******************************************************************************************
-1.Necessary Data tables are too large to push on Github (cTable and PublicAssistanceFundedProjectsDetails) 2.Data is too large to publish on Shinyapps.io
+1.Necessary Data tables are too large to push on Github (cTable and PublicAssistanceFundedProjectsDetails)

+2.Shinyapp is able to run, but data is too large to publish on Shinyapps.io
 *******************************************************************************************